childsb/glusterfs-hadoop-docs/ConfiguringHadoop2.markdown

 **Configure the Plugin**

-On each node within your storage pool, copy the plugin to $HADOOP_HOME/share/hadoop/common/lib/
+On each node within your storage pool, copy the plugin to $HADOOP_HOME/share/hadoop/common/lib/.
+[The plugin can be obtained here](https://forge.gluster.org/hadoop/pages/Home#Releases)

 ** Modify the hadoop-env.sh file **